tig-foundation/tig-monorepo/experiments/cur_testbed/results/l40_10000x5000_poly_seed0_quality/README.md

 # L40 10000x5000 high-quality CUR run

+> Historical artifact: this run predates the verifier-only fast-U redesign.
+> Its hybrid solution sizes, solve times, and quality are not measurements of
+> the current index-only protocol.

 This is the audited report for C3 job `job_1787484828768_v7do0z`, run on one NVIDIA L40 with deterministic seed 0.
 It uses the same polynomial spectrum, eight-subinstance generator, solver parameters, warm-up, scoring, and hybrid